Last Sunday, my husband came home from his mom’s and dropped a bombshell:

 “Just tracking my tasks,” I replied.
 “So I can invoice you accurately.”

 She scoffed.
-“You’re part of the family.
+“You’re family.
 No need to charge like some outsider.”

-By the end of the week, I had it all: a detailed log of hours, tasks, receipts, and even recordings of her tantrums—captured by my phone hidden in my apron.
+By the end of the week, I had it all: hours logged, tasks documented, receipts collected, and—my favorite—quiet recordings of her tantrums, caught by the phone hidden in my apron pocket.

-She once told me, while I folded her bedsheets, “I never liked you.
+One afternoon, while I folded her bedsheets, she looked me up and down.
+“I never liked you.
 You act all classy, but you’re just another woman trying to trap a man.”

 “You think I trapped your son?”
 I asked.

-She laughed.
+She laughed, a dry, mean sound.
 “He was a good catch.
 You?
-You’re lucky we let you into this family.”
+You’re lucky we let you in.”

 I smiled.
 “Well, I’m honored to be here.
 Really.”

-That night, I presented my husband with the week’s invoice—21 hours of labor, itemized.
+That night, I presented my husband with the week’s invoice—21 hours, itemized.

 He laughed.
 “You’re joking.”

-“You’re not getting paid,” he said.
+“You’re not getting paid,” he said flatly.
 “This is about duty.”

-“Of course,” I replied.
-“I’ll just submit this for tax purposes, then.”
+“Of course,” I replied evenly.
+“I’ll just submit this for tax documentation, then.
+Domestic labor has value.”

-One of them recognized me.
+But one of her friends squinted at me.
 “Weren’t you in Style & Stone last month?
 The hotel renovation?”

 I smiled.
 “That was my project.”